aimclub/evoguess-ai/.github/rho_docs_en/advanced.md

 1 1 2 0
 3 -2 3 -4 0
 4 4 0
-10 -1 0
+10 -1 2 3 0
-10 -1 -2 -3 -4 -5 0
+10 -1 -2 -3 -4 0
 ```
-WCNF in example contains 5 clauses over the set of 4 variables.
+WCNF in example contains `5` clauses over the set of `4` variables.
+Weight for hard clauses is `10`.
-First 3 clauses is soft ones, with different weights for each.
+First 3 clauses are soft ones, with different weights for each (`1`, `3` and `4`).
-Last 2 clauses is hard ones.
+Last 2 clauses are hard ones.